ko222uky/DAMSimple/readme.md

 I mainly use Linux, and the program tested fine on Linux Mint 21.3, on Debian 12 stable, and on my tiny Raspberry Pi 4 running Kali Linux.
 But not everyone uses Linux, so I made a build for Windows, too.

-All needed files are in the DamnSimple directory, which are available according to OS:
+All needed files are in the DamnSimple directory, which are available under releases:

-For Windows:

     https://github.com/ko222uky/DamnSimpleLocomotorAnalysis/releases

-For Linux:

-    src/pyinstaller_builds/linux/DamnSimple

 Important Notes:

   The executable is located in the 'bin' directory.
-  Do not move the _internal directory.
+  Do not move the _internal directory, as this is needed by the executable.
   Do not move the icon directory.
   Directories containing your experimental data should be sibling directories to the bin directory.
   An example_data directory is provided to test the program.